An Architect Inspiration

 • The Environment

 Most of the time, understanding all of the above as boundaries, the common space of all of them is often small, the future architectural object, the future house.
 It is very similar to the mathematical Locus, the geometrical place where all the points share common properties.
 Sometimes, Locus is an empty place.
-Then the Architecture might seems compromise of some of the initial boundaries.
-But actually, it generates a no solution problem that asks for a new problem, new equations, the refinement of the initial data.
-Some of them just need fine-tuning, some other a radical new solution.
+Then the Architecture might seem to compromise some of the initial boundaries.
+But actually, it generates a no-solution problem that asks for a new problem, new equations, and the refinement of the initial data.
+Some of them need fine-tuning, and some others a radical new solution.

-I never saw the architecture as a sculpture, as an art.
-I think this conception can mislead the architect in its own purpose.
+I never saw architecture as a sculpture, as an art.
+I think this concept can mislead the architect in its purpose.
 The result might be amazing, magazine-cover construction, but the initial problem is unsolved.

-This way I never find myself in the situation to search for inspiration, but solutions.
-It is a quest of solving problems.
-Basically, all the needs for a new building are hidden inside it, for its own purpose.
-Even the aesthetic qualities are functions that construction meets better or worst.
+This way, I never find myself in a situation to search for Inspiration but solutions.
+It is a quest to solve problems.
+All the needs for a new building are hidden inside it for its purpose.
+Even the aesthetic qualities are functions that construction meets for better or worse.

-In Mathematics the solutions to problems are not everything.
+In Mathematics, the solutions to problems are not everything.
 All mathematicians are in pursuit of the most elegant solution to any problem.
-The more difficult the problem is, the more possible it is that another solution, more simple and more elegant might be possible.
-The Sumerians used the Geometry to solve second-grade equations.
-For almost everybody that face a mathematical problem, the solutions appear to be revealing, sometimes only the Inspiration seems to be at the origin of the most creative solutions.
+The more difficult the problem is, the more possible it is that another solution, more simple and more elegant, might be possible.
+The Sumerians used Geometry to solve second-grade equations.
+For almost everybody who faces a mathematical problem, the solutions appear to be revealing; sometimes, only Inspiration seems to be at the origin of the most creative solutions.

 What about other architects?

-I’ve always wondered how other architects understand the Architecture, where are they looking for mysteries.
+I’ve always wondered how other architects understand Architecture and where they are looking for mysteries.
 I saw that usually, they remain with convictions about what is valuable and what is not in architecture.
-In the past, they were men of styles or the searchers of pushing aesthetics.
+In the past, they were men of styles or searchers of pushing aesthetics.

 Somehow, I see that the greatest names found similar solutions.
-Le Corbusier named it Function, FL Wright sawed it as an organism, Mies Van Der Rohe searched for the simplicity.
-Apparently, they are very different, but let’s face it: the function and the organism’s visions are basically the same.
+Le Corbusier named it Function, FL Wright sawed it as an organism, and Mies Van Der Rohe searched for simplicity.
+They are very different, but let’s face it: the function and the organism’s visions are the same.
 The organisms are the most notorious “Form Follows the Function” examples.
-The organisms have almost no redundant organs: even that we have two kidneys and two lungs, we have just one heart and one brain.
+The organisms have almost no redundant organs: even though we have two kidneys and two lungs, we have just one heart and one brain.

 The Architect’s Disclaimer

-Most likely my name won’t remain in the future architecture books of the XXIst Century, and my “mathematical approach” might be as a lack of creativity and inspiration.
-Maybe I should check more architecture websites and magazines and study more about the work of the world-leading architects, who knows?
+Most likely, my name won’t remain in the future architecture books of the XXIst Century, and my “mathematical approach” might be a lack of creativity and Inspiration.
+Maybe I should check more architecture websites and magazines and study more about the work of world-leading architects; who knows?

 The above ideas are not noted down to be a model or anything else.
 They just describe my way of “solving” architectural design.
-My six years old daughter is in the first grade of a Waldorf School.
-There they are keener with creativity, inspiration, and collaborative thinking.
+My six-year-old daughter is in the first grade at a Waldorf School.
+There they are keener with creativity, Inspiration, and collaborative thinking.
 What Mathematics teaches me is that I have insufficient data to analyze how this education can shape the vision of the world of someone else.